manikrishna-m/manikrishna-m/README.md

 # Hi there, I'm Manikrishna! 👋

-I'm an aspiring data scientist with experience in data analytics, data engineering, and AWS.
-I'm proficient in Python, Tableau, SQL, MongoDB, data modeling, and MLOps.
-I love working collaboratively and thrive in agile environments.

 ## 📚 Education
 - MSc Data Science and Analytics, University of Leeds, 2022 - 2023
 - Btech Computer Science and Engineering, Gayatri Vidya Parishad College of Engineering, 2016 - 2020

 ## 🛠️ Skills
 - Tableau
 - SQL
 - MongoDB